rijalghodi/dependency-injection-crash-course/README.md

 Class initialization can be expensive in terms of both computational resources and time.
 To minimize these costs, we should aim to initialize a class only once and reuse that instance wherever needed.
 This approach is known as the Singleton principle.

-## The Problem with Non-Singleton Design

-Without using the Singleton pattern, multiple instances of a class might be created unnecessarily, leading to increased resource usage and potential conflicts.
-For example, when processing payments, you might have several possible payment methods like PayPal, Stripe, Visa, or Mastercard.
-If each of these were instantiated repeatedly, it would waste resources and reduce performance.

-## The Singleton Principle

-The Singleton principle ensures that a class has only one instance throughout the application and provides a global point of access to that instance.
-This reduces memory consumption and improves performance by preventing redundant initializations.

 ## Implementation

 ### Step 1: Creating a Class